fbpx

 Virginia Tech, Growing Rhododendrons and Azaleas in the Middle Atlantic States

-How much water does your rhododendron need?
+How much water does a rhododendron need?

 Although too much water in the soil is harmful to Rhododendrons, not enough water and drought are harmful as well.
 But if you choose a proper site and plant correctly, you should have few or no problems after your plant is established.

 Rhododendron roots are very shallow and grow like a spider web close to the soil surface.
-They have no taproot and as a result, are very prone to drought.
-Make sure your rhodie receives consistent moisture, especially the first year after planting when the root system is developing.
+They have no taproot and, as a result, are very prone to drought.
+Make sure your Rhodie receives consistent moisture, especially the first year after planting when the root system is developing.
 The rule of thumb is to keep the soil damp but never soggy and make sure it receives 1″ of water each week in the absence of rainfall.
 Add a 2-3″ layer of organic mulch around the root zone to retain moisture, control weeds, and insulate the roots from heat extremes.
 If temps go above 95, Rhododendron leaves appreciate a misting of water to prevent desiccation.

 rhododendrons in virginia